Keyvius Sampson: Cincinnati Reds

-On January 8, 2015, he was claimed off waivers by the Cincinnati Reds.
-The Reds promoted Sampson to the major leagues on July 30.
-He was designated for assignment on April 20, 2016, when they called up Drew Hayes.
-Sampsons contract was purchased by the Reds when the Reds placed Homer Bailey on the 60-Day DL on May 18, 2016.
-On November 28, 2016, Sampson was designated for assignment.
-He was non-tendered on December 2.
+On January 8, 2015, Sampson was claimed off waivers by the Cincinnati Reds.
+The Reds promoted Sampson to the major leagues for the first time on July 30.
+In 13 games (12 starts) during his rookie campaign, Sampson struggled to a 2-6 record and 6.54 ERA with 42 strikeouts across 52 1/3 innings pitched.

+Sampson was designated for assignment on April 20, 2016, when the Reds promoted Drew Hayes.
+Sampson's contract was purchased by the Reds when Homer Bailey was placed on the 60-day disabled list on May 18.
+In 18 appearances for Cincinnati mainly in relief, he logged a 4.35 ERA with 42 strikeouts across 39 1/3 innings pitched.
+On November 28, Sampson was designated for assignment by the Reds.
+He was non-tendered by Cincinnati on December 2, and became a free agent.

 Arizona Diamondbacks

 On December 17, 2016, Sampson signed a minor league contract with the Arizona Diamondbacks that included an invitation to spring training.
-He was released on June 15, 2017.

-Texas Rangers

-On June 16, 2017, Sampson signed a minor league deal with the Texas Rangers.
-He was released the next day.
+In 12 games (9 starts) for the Triple–A Reno Aces, he logged a 6.75 ERA with 46 strikeouts across 42 2/3 innings pitched.
+Sampson was released by the Diamondbacks organization on June 15, 2017.

 Miami Marlins

+On June 16, 2017, Sampson signed a minor league contract with the Texas Rangers organization, but was released the next day.

-On June 26, 2017, Sampson signed a minor league contract with the Miami Marlins.
-He elected free agency on November 6, 2017.
+On June 26, 2017, Sampson signed a minor league contract with the Miami Marlins organization.
+In 14 games (6 starts) for the Triple–A New Orleans Baby Cakes, he logged a 4.95 ERA with 38 strikeouts in 36 1/3 innings pitched.
+He elected free agency following the season on November 6.

 Hanwha Eagles

 On November 13, 2017, Sampson signed with the Hanwha Eagles of the KBO League.
-He became a free agent following the 2018 season.
+In 30 appearances (29 starts) for the Eagles, he compiled a 13-8 record and 4.68 ERA with 195 strikeouts across 161 2/3 innings pitched.
+Sampson became a free agent following the 2018 season.

 San Francisco Giants

-On January 5, 2019, Sampson signed a minor league deal with the San Francisco Giants.
-He became a free agent following the 2019 season.
+On January 5, 2019, Sampson signed a minor league contract with the San Francisco Giants organization.
+In 6 games (5 starts) split between the rookie–level Arizona League Giants and Double–A Richmond Flying Squirrels, he posted a 1–3 record and 5.09 ERA with 18 strikeouts across 17 2/3 innings pitched.
+Sampson elected free agency following the season on November 4.